RobTillaart/Logic/README.md

 #### Must

 - improve documentation
-- test performance

 #### Should

 - optimize possible?
+  - code size => one function with defaults = slower.
+- investigate how to support more than five bool expressions.
+  - split in 2 LOGIC parts to handle 10? does that work?
+  - array of booleans + array of bits for the answers?
+  - how many bool expressions max?
+8?
+10?
+16?
+  - 4 bytes support 5 expressions.
+8 bytes will support 6...
+32 bytes support 8. grows exponential.
+  - or another strategy, sparse true list, uses uint16_t per true, scales linear.
+  - ??

 #### Could

-- runtime modify truth-table per "bit". e.g. setTT(int idx, bool val)
+- runtime modify truth-table per "bit". e.g. setTT(int index, bool value)
-- investigate array of booleans + array of bits for the answers?
 - keep last value?
 - true-count() = how many of the parameters are TRUE.
   - e.g. to test if at least N conditions are met

 #### Wont

-- **bool eval(bool a)** too simple.
+- **bool eval(bool a)** too simple? :)
 - print interface? (overkill)

 ## Support